It’s Friday night, the end of a long week. You’ve been hustling and bustling all week and you can’t wait to par-tay!

 Very few people are universally likable.
 A lot of extroverts seem loud, rambunctious, and overbearing to others.

 Be yourself and try to detach your anxieties from the event.
 Try not to overthink it before going, and after leaving.
-Let things be, and you may even find that networking is enjoyable!
+Let things be, and you may even find that networking as an introvert is enjoyable!

 Stay calm and introvert on.